adrfer/Sort/README.md

 **Important:**
 This is a preliminary document of sorting algorithms writen in the [Swift Programming Language](https://developer.apple.com/swift/).
-This is a preliminary document of sorting algorithms writen in the [Swift Programming Language](https://developer.apple.com/swift/).

 Welcome to the Sort Playground!